Free things to do in London are everywhere, and that’s something many visitors don’t realise at first.

 Free Concerts & Cultural Events

-Many churches, galleries, and cultural centres host free lunchtime concerts and pop-up events throughout the year.
+Many churches, galleries, and cultural centres across London host free lunchtime concerts, talks, and pop-up cultural events throughout the year.

-Tip: Time Out London is one of the best sources for finding what’s free this week in London.
+Tip: Time Out London is one of the best places to check what’s happening this week.
+There’s almost always something free going on somewhere in the city.

 National Poetry Library (South Bank)